Engee documentation

 • Time

-The `Custom' value opens the WS input port on the Narrowband Receive Array, Narrowband Transmit Array, Wideband Receive Array, Wideband Transmit Array, Constant Gamma Clutter and GPU Constant Gamma Clutter units.
+The value Custom opens the input port WS on the blocks Narrowband Receive Array, Narrowband Transmit Array, Wideband Receive Array, Wideband Transmit Array, Constant Gamma Clutter and GPU Constant Gamma Clutter.

 Dependencies

-To enable this parameter, set the Specify sensor array as parameters to Partitioned array or Replicated subarray.
+To enable this parameter, set the Specify sensor array as parameter to Partitioned array or `Replicated subarray'.

-Phase shifter frequency (Hz) - the phase shift frequency of the antenna sub array
+Phase shifter frequency (Hz) — the frequency of the phase shift of the antenna sublattice

-The operating frequency of the phase shifter frequency of the antenna sublattice, specified as a positive real scalar.
+The operating frequency of phase shifts in the antenna sublattice, given as a positive real scalar.

 Dependencies